On the existence of fair zero-determinant strategies in the periodic prisoner's dilemma game: Concluding remarks

 In this paper, we focused on only fair ZD strategies.
 In the repeated prisoner's dilemma game, there are other ZD strategies, such as the equalizer strategies \cite{BNS1997}, the extortionate strategies \cite{PreDys2012}, and the generous strategies \cite{StePlo2013}.
 The equalizer strategies unilaterally set the opponent's payoff.
 The extortionate strategies unilaterally obtain the payoff not less than that of the opponent.
 The generous strategies unilaterally obtain the payoff not more than that of the opponent but promote mutual cooperation.
 We expect that the existence condition of other ZD strategies in the periodic prisoner's dilemma game is also more complicated than that in the repeated prisoner's dilemma game.
+In a special case, we can show that the equalizer strategy exists as in \ref{app:equalizer}.
 The existence condition of other ZD strategies in the periodic prisoner's dilemma game should be investigated in future.